 Start at the corner by chaining 3 followed by 2 double crochet stitches.

 Chain 3 then make another 3 double crochet cluster stitch in the same corner.

-Right after make another 3 double crochet cluster on the next corner without chaining any chain stitches in between.
+Right after making another 3 double crochet clusters on the next corner without chaining any chain stitches in between.

 Repeat the last two steps to complete the second row.
 Should have 2 clusters in each corner separated by a chain of 3 stitches and should look like this.

 The 3rd row has extra 3 double crochet cluster stitches in between the corners that are connected directly, without any chain of stitches in between.